 - The role of free media in democratic governance

 The Programme is open to mid-career journalists, from any medium and from any country.
-To date, we have had 350 Press Fellows from over 50 countries, many of whom have gone on to hold high editorial office.
+To date, we have had 350 Press Fellows from over 50 countries, many of whom have gone on to hold high editorial offices.
 In order to gain full benefit from a period in Cambridge, it is essential for applicants to have a good command of English.

 John Naughton (Director) is an academic and a journalist.
 He was former Vice-President of Wolfson College, writes a weekly column for the London Observer and is a well-known blogger.
 His books on the history and significance of the Internet, From Gutenberg to Zuckerburg: what you really need to know about the internet and A Brief History of the Future: the origins of the Internet, have been translated into several languages, including Chinese.
 He is a Fellow of the Royal Society of Arts and Emeritus Professor of the Public Understanding of Technology at the Open University.

 Bill Kirkman founded and directed the Programme for its first 14 years.
 He was a former Africa and Commonwealth Correspondent of The Times, had a regular column for The Hindu and was until recently Editor of the magazine Cambridge.

 Michelle Searle provides administrative support for the Press Fellowship.